pnp/pnpjs/docs/news/2021-year-in-review.md

 # 2021 Year End Report

-//TODO: Patrick to write -- copied from 2020 version
+//TODO: Patrick to review/update stats

-Welcome to our first year in review report for PnPjs.
-This year has marked usage milestones, seen more contributors than ever, and expanded the core maintainers team.
-But none of this would be possible without everyones support and participation - so we start by saying Thank You!
+Welcome to our second year in review report for PnPjs.
+2021 found us planning, building, testing, and documenting a whole new version of PnPjs.
+The goal is to deliver a much improved and flexible experience and none of that would have been possible without the support and participation of everyone in the PnP community - so we start by saying Thank You!
 We deeply appreciate everyone that has used, helped us grow, and improved the library over the last year.

-This year we introduced MSAL clients for node and browser, improved our testing/local development plumbing, and updated the libraries to work with the node 15 module resolution rules.
+Because of the huge useage we've seen with the library and issues we found implementing some of the much requested enhancements, we felt we really needed to start from the ground up and rearcitecture the library completely.
+This new design, built on the concept of a "Timeline", enabled us to build a significantly lighter weight solution that is more flexible than ever.
+And bonus, we were able to keep the overall development experience largly unchanged, so that makes transitioning all that much easier.
+In addition we took extra effort to validate our development efforts by making sure all our tests passed so that we could better ensure quality of the library.
+Check out our [Transition Guide](./transition-guide.md) for all the details.

-We fixed 43 reported bugs, answered 131 questions, and made 55 suggested enhancements to the library - all driven by feedback from users and the community.
+In other news, we fixed 47 reported bugs, answered 89 questions, and made 51 suggested enhancements to version 2 of the library - all driven by feedback from users and the community.

-Planned for release in January 2021 we also undertook the work to enable isolated runtimes, a long requested feature.
-This allows you to operate on multiple independently configured "roots" such as "sp" or "graph" from the same application.
-Previously the library was configured globally, so this opens new possibilities for both client and server side scenarios.

-Finally we made many tooling and project improvements such as moving to GitHub actions, updating the tests to use MSAL, and exploring ways to enhance the developer experience.

 ## Usage